Rank-preserving additions for topological vector bundles, after a construction of Horrocks: Background and set-up

-Subsection~\ref{subsec:examples} applies Corollary~\ref{cor:add_pi_zero} to maps from $\CP^3$ and $\CP^5$ into diagrams involving classifying spaces of rank $2$ and $3$ bundles, respectively, giving rise to group structures on certain collections of rank $2$ bundles on $\CP^3$ and rank $3$ bundles on $\CP^5$.
-We also show that our methods produce multiple distinct group structures on the same set of bundles.
-The study of these examples comprises the later sections of the paper.
+\Cref{subsec:examples} applies \Cref{cor:add_pi_zero} to maps from $\CP^3$ (respectively, $\CP^5$) into diagrams involving classifying spaces of rank $2$ (respectively, rank $3$) bundles, yielding group structures on collections of rank $2$ bundles on $\CP^3$ (respectively, rank $3$ bundles on $\CP^5$).
+We also show that our methods give multiple a priori distinct group structures on the same set of bundles.

-Finally, in Subsection~\ref{subsec:const}, we investigate the relationship between two different examples from the previous section.
-The result in this subsection is used in the proof of Theorem~\ref{cor:alg_top_agree_somewhat}.
+In \Cref{subsec:const}, we investigate the relationship between two different examples from the previous section.
+The results in this subsection are needed for the proof of \Cref{cor:alg_top_agree_somewhat}.